how to save water

 Teemore WwTW

 *NI Water WwTW upgrades Scheduled for PC21 Delivery.
 Upgrades of the Lough Macrory, Monea, Mountfield & Tamlaght Wastewater Treatment Works are currently programmed to be completed within the PC21 Price Control period, subject to all statutory approvals being in place, land acquisition (where appropriate), and the availability of funding.
+NI Water is working closely with the Department for Infrastructure on the funding required to facilitate the delivery of our capital investment programme for the remainder of the PC21 Price Control period (2024 – 2027).

 ** NI Water WwTW upgrades Scheduled under EU Peace Plus program NI Water has proposals to upgrade the Belleek and Garrison WwTWs during the PC21 period under the Peace Plus program.
 However, the delivery of these projects is also dependent on the confirmation of funding through this programme, as well as successful land acquisition (where appropriate) and statutory approvals.

 NI Water's sewer network capacity mapping tool and sewer network modelling activities have identified capacity issues in parts of the Altamuskin, Belleek, Ballinamallard, Carrickmore, Derrygonnelly, Dromore, Enniskillen, Irvinestown, Lisbellaw and Omagh wastewater networks.
 As a result, negative planning responses may be provided by NI Water in parts of these catchments.
-NI Water can consider the provision of positive planning responses where developers can demonstrate (including calculations):

 Lisburn & Castlereagh City Council